 - All issues are considered.
 However, it may take time for the results of your issue to be seen.
 You may always follow up on an issue through the AFAP office.

 - If you would like to confirm that your issue was received by the AFAP Program Manager, contact the AFAP office.

 List only one issue per form and please include your recommendation for a solution.

 The online forms system is currently down.
-We apologize any inconvenience.
-In the meantime, if you have an issue that you would like to submit, email us!
+If you have an issue that you would like to submit, please email us!
 Please follow the guidelines listed above when submitting your issue.

 Hours of Operation

 |Monday||8 a.m. - 5 p.m.|

 |Tuesday||8 a.m. - 5 p.m.|